Avaiga/taipy-doc/docs/manuals/userman/gui/viselements/standard-and-blocks/chart.md

 As mentioned above, the chart control is implemented using the [plotly.js](https://plotly.com/javascript/) front-end library, and hides part of its complexity using the control's properties.
-However [Plotly](https://plotly.com/) comes with the handy [Plotly for Python](https://plotly.com/python/) library that lets programmers define their charts entirely in Python.<br/>
+However, [Plotly](https://plotly.com/) comes with the handy [Plotly for Python](https://plotly.com/python/) library that lets programmers define their charts entirely in Python.<br/>